Celebrity branding: Paid endorsement

-Kim Kardashian, for instance, is well known for promoting brands on her Instagram page and currently posts advertisements for at least eight different brands, ranging from jewelry to morning sickness medication.
-Her estimated earning of $51 million is from posting on her social media channels alone.
-Similarly, footballer Cristiano Ronaldo endorses TAG Heuer through his Instagram account where he dutifully thanks them for the watches he has been given as a 'gift' and signs off his posts on Instagram with the companies advertising slogan.

-Puma SE have recently increased their digital marketing campaigns through the use of sponsored adverts and endorsements on Instagram.
-This now allows products to be bought directly from the social media platform.
-As well as facilitating interactions with the companies target audience, promoting products through Instagram can also generate media coverage.
-For example, Puma have aligned with Kylie Jenner to create the Puma Fierce trainer; reactions on social media to this collaboration from the likes of Kanye West have increased the awareness of the product.

-Celebrity advertisement posts on Instagram can generate upwards of 10 million engagements, according to social media data provider D’marie Archive.
-This makes these forms digital marketing communication an attractive bet for advertisers seeking millennial eyes.
-Furthermore, the principle analyst at eMarketer Debra Williamson states that these celebrities influence teens and young adults when it comes to making a purchase, firms can reach out to people through Instagram that otherwise would not be reached.
-This is because visual images tend to be more engaging than text alone.
-Instagram has become an interactive channel that brands can use to communicate with their customers on a more personal level.

 Unpaid endorsement

 Unpaid endorsement or covert endorsement occurs when a celebrity wears or uses the product of a certain brand because they like it.
 Brands can send free samples to celebrities to try out their product, and review or use on social media to give their opinion on the product.
 Many beauty companies use this to get YouTube reviewers to review their product so they get free advertising.
 Sometimes a celebrity is given merchandise by a brand to use or wear in public where there is maximum exposure, such as an event.
 This is called "gifting" and the celebrity might endorse the brand by taking a photo of the gift and putting it on their social media account for their fans and followers to see.
 Whilst the "gifting" may appear to be unpaid, costs are associated with this endorsement, as the brand does not have any contract in place with the celebrity and will have little or no protection against what happens during the unpaid endorsement.

 Celebrities are seen wearing or using the product due to liking it themselves.
 They could be seen wearing the product in public or in photos on social media.
 This is 'free advertising' for the brand.
 A disadvantage of this is the brand has no control over what message or image the celebrity associated with the brand is portraying.